Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: The Bridges of Functional Analysis: Interpolation Theorems

 While the complex method relies on holomorphic functions, the real method relies on the pure real-variable geometry of decreasing rearrangements and magnitude optimization.
 Formulated primarily by Jaak Peetre and Jacques-Louis Lions, the real method relies on measuring the absolute optimal way to decompose a function into two parts.

 For a function $f$ residing in the sum of a Banach couple $X_0 + X_1$, and for any time-like parameter $t > 0$, Peetre defined the \textit{K-functional} as:

 The K-functional acts as a mathematical penalty function.
 It measures the minimal cost required to split $f$ into a ``good'' bounded part $f_0 \in X_0$ and an unbounded, residual part $f_1 \in X_1$, where the ``bad'' part is penalized by the weight $t$.
-The behavior of $K(f,t)$ as $t \to 0$ and $t \to \infty$ fully characterizes how well the function can be approximated by the underlying endpoint spaces.

 By integrating this K-functional against a weighted measure, we generate an entirely new parameterized family of real interpolation spaces, denoted $(X_0, X_1)_{\theta, q}$.
 The exact norm is defined by: